Tungnath Temple Chopta Uttarakhand

 Route of Tungnath Temple

-To reach Tungnath temple, I will tell you the way so that the exact location can be found.
+I will guide you to reach Tungnath temple so that you can find the exact location.
 For this we take Dharam Nagari Haridwar city for reference.
-The area from Haridwar to Tungnath temple is also called Panch Kedar area.
-If you are enjoying reading Tungnath Temple History, then please share your views in the comment section.
+People also refer to the area from Haridwar to Tungnath temple as the Panch Kedar area.

 Haridwar > Rishikesh > Srinagar (Garhwal) > Rudraprayag > Tilwara > Agastyamuni > ukhimath > Chopta > Tungnath